-The School community is a very social one.
+The School community is a very enthusiastic, providing support for the staff and children.
 Parents express their pride in this community and pride in the many outstanding achievements of the children.
-Throughout 2015, parents and carers had opportunities for development with information sessions offered in areas of the Mathematics syllabus through EMU workshops, and seminars on a range of topics including cyber-safety and child development.
+Throughout 2016, parents and carers had opportunities for development with information sessions offered in areas of the Mathematics syllabus through EMU workshops, 'Mathematics in the Morning' and seminars on a range of topics including - child development and spirituality.
 These sessions were all very well received by the parent community as demonstrated by feedback received.
 P&F general meetings also provide the forum for parents to review priorities.
-In 2015, parents identified direct communication methods as an area of improvement and continue to work in partnership with the School to discuss opportunities to strengthen this.
+In 2016, the P&F conducted a school fete and raised funds to support student learning.